21 of our favorite Latinx-owned brands for all your everyday essentials | CNN Underscored

 Earth’s Shell

-Estefani German, founded Earth’s Shell with the purpose of formulating a bath, body and skin care company using pure and gentle ingredients.
-From shell-repair elixirs ($54 at Earth’s Shell) to body oils and soaking salts, German says her formulas cater to “the Latina woman who knows that a little goes a long way, but won’t settle for less.”
+Estefani German founded Earth’s Shell with the purpose of formulating a bath, body and skin care company using pure and gentle ingredients.
+From shell-repair elixirs ($54 at Earth’s Shell) to body oils and soaking salts, the formulas cater to “the Latina woman who knows that a little goes a long way, but won’t settle for less,” says German.

-Using plant-derived ingredients like bakuchiol and squalane, German takes inspiration from her Dominican heritage by honoring the purity of its land, and creating “products formulated with a clean purpose.”
+Using plant-derived ingredients like bakuchiol and squalane, German takes inspiration from her Dominican heritage by honoring the purity of the land and creating “products formulated with a clean purpose.”
 “Earth’s Shell has inspired many,” German says, “but more importantly, Earth’s Shell is inspired every day by the Latinas who came before and those who follow and are leading the way.”

 Hedley & Bennett

-The tough, durable and stylish apron (From $58 at Hedley & Bennett) developed by Hedley & Bennett got its start in a professional Los Angeles kitchen out of necessity for better quality cooking gear.
-After working with a handful of chefs to create a functional apron to survive any kitchen, founder Ellen Bennett expanded the brand to include chef knives, shoes, and accessories.
+The tough, durable and stylish apron (from $58 at Hedley & Bennett) developed by Hedley & Bennett got its start in a professional Los Angeles kitchen out of the need for better quality cooking gear.
+After working with a handful of chefs to create a functional apron to survive any kitchen, founder Ellen Bennett expanded the brand to include chef’s knives, shoes and accessories.

 Hernán Herdez

-Hernán Herdez is a handmade jewelry line that uses recycled metals by Puerto Rican designer and art director Melissa Hernández with the help of local silversmiths.
+Hernán Herdez is a handmade jewelry line by Puerto Rican designer and art director Melissa Hernández that uses recycled metals and the help of local silversmiths.
 For Hernández, her jewelry evokes the spirit of Puerto Rico.

 Luiny

-Luiny is a contemporary jewelry line based in New York by self-taught Puerto Rican designer Luiny Rivera that creates vibrant metal jewelry pieces.
+Luiny is a contemporary jewelry line by self-taught Puerto Rican designer Luiny Rivera, who creates vibrant metal jewelry pieces from her base in New York.
 Rivera says she draws inspiration from finding beauty in “things, surroundings or places.”
 The Puerto Rican artist left her home of San Juan for New York, but it’s home where she finds inspiration for her pieces.

 Masa Memory

-Inspired by southwest New Mexico sunsets, family food traditions and Indigenous foodways, Masa Memory founder April Valencia started the company during the pandemic by selling handmade flower pressed tortillas out of her cozy cottage in LA’s Laurel Canyon.
-Since then her concept has taken off, and Valencia works with regenerative farms and countless nonprofits with a focus on protecting seed conservation and Indigenous farming practices and sovereignty, among others, with an emphasis on Mexico.
+Inspired by New Mexican sunsets, family food traditions and Indigenous foodways, Masa Memory founder April Valencia started the company during the Covid-19 pandemic by selling handmade flower-pressed tortillas out of her cozy cottage in LA’s Laurel Canyon.
+Since then her concept has taken off, and Valencia now works with regenerative farms and countless nonprofits with a focus on protecting seed conservation and Indigenous farming practices and sovereignty, among others, and an emphasis on Mexico.

 Masienda

-Committed to quality and heirloom single origin ingredients, Masienda has partnered with hundreds of farmers and craftspeople in Mexico honoring ancient and traditional techniques to provide US restaurants and home cooks alike with the best tools like the Doña Rosa tortilla press ($95 at Masienda) and ingredients like masa harina (From $10 at Masienda) to make age-old Mexican and Latin American dishes.
+Committed to quality and heirloom single-origin ingredients, Masienda has partnered with hundreds of farmers and craftspeople in Mexico who honor ancient and traditional techniques.
+The company works to provide US restaurants and home cooks with the best tools, like the Doña Rosa tortilla press ($95 at Masienda) and ingredients like masa harina (from $10 at Masienda) to make age-old Mexican and Latin American dishes.

-Founder Jorge Gaviria, who grew up in Miami, says tasting the flavor of a well-made tortilla in Oaxaca “felt like returning to a home I’d never known.”
+For founder Jorge Gaviria, who grew up in Miami, tasting the flavor of a well-made tortilla in Oaxaca “felt like returning to a home I’d never known,” he says.
 “I started Masienda to import heirloom corn from farming communities in Mexico, so that more folks could make masa the traditional way.
 The flavor of masa made from nixtamalized, heirloom corn is so distinct: once you’ve had a tortilla like that, you really can’t go back.
-Thanks to the growth of Latinx diaspora communities in the US, the development of modern Mexican cuisine, and growing support for single-origin ingredients, we don’t have to.”
+Thanks to the growth of Latinx diaspora communities in the US, the development of modern Mexican cuisine and growing support for single-origin ingredients, we don’t have to.”

 Muchacha

-Muchacha is a Colombian coffee company who abides by a standard of transparent and traceable female-owned coffee supply chain.
-Their delicious single-origin coffee bags are for sale a la cart (From $16 at Muchacha), or you can sign up to their membership (From $23.50 at Muchacha) to receive a fresh batch each month.
+Muchacha is a Colombian coffee company that holds itself to a transparent and traceable female-owned coffee supply chain.
+Its delicious single-origin coffee bags are for sale à la carte (from $16 at Muchacha), or you can sign up for their membership (from $23.50 at Muchacha) to receive a fresh batch each month.

 Nopalera

-Founded by Sandra Velasquez, Nopalera is a bath and beauty company that produces nopal-based soaps ($14 at Nopalera) and exfoliants ($32 at Nopalera) paired with wildcrafted ingredients for a luxurious fresh and fragrant bathing experience.
+Founded by Sandra Velasquez, Nopalera is a bath and beauty company that produces nopal-based soaps ($14 at Nopalera) and exfoliants ($32 at Nopalera) with wildcrafted ingredients for a luxurious fresh and fragrant bathing experience.
 From soaps to exfoliants, her formulas — which celebrate her Mexican culture — have cacti, botanicals and plants at their core.
 Velasquez says she was inspired to create Nopalera because she saw a lack of high-end Latina brands in the beauty space.
-“I set out to create a beautiful culture forward brand that overtly celebrated Latino culture to disrupt the historically Eurocentric beauty space,” Velasquez shares.
+“I set out to create a beautiful culture-forward brand that overtly celebrated Latino culture to disrupt the historically Eurocentric beauty space,” Velasquez says.

 Pinole Blue

 Based in Wichita, Kansas, this Mexican-owned company was founded by Eddie Sandoval, who got his start in his college dorm room.
-Pinole Blue sells pinole (From $11.50 at Pinole Blue), a maíz product that is roasted, ground up, can be flavored sweetly and had as a drink or baked into goods like cookies for ultimate energy and endurance.
+Pinole Blue sells pinole (from $11.50 at Pinole Blue), a maíz product that is roasted and ground up, then can be sweetened and had as a drink or baked into goods like cookies for ultimate energy and endurance.

 Aside from pinole, it also offers heirloom maíz tortillas and a plethora of cookies and energy-fueled bites.
-The company gives back to the Tarahumara people (famously known for their long-distance running practices) in the mountains of Chihuahua, Mexico by partnering with grassroots organizers of the community.
-As a first-generation Mexican-American Sandoval says, “Pinole Blue has been a way to share ancient culinary recipes while providing a taste of history, all by using corn.”
+The company gives back to the Tarahumara people (famously known for their long-distance running practices) in the mountains of Chihuahua, Mexico, by partnering with grassroots organizers of the community.
+A first-generation Mexican-American, Sandoval says, “Pinole Blue has been a way to share ancient culinary recipes while providing a taste of history, all by using corn.”

 Rizos Curls

 For the person who wants nourished and styled spirals, put Rizos Curls on your list.
-With a commitment to natural ingredients, Rizos Curls is a hair product line dedicated to curls of all shapes and sizes made with natural ingredients, from oils ($25 at Rizos Curls) to shampoos ($20 at Rizos Curls), defining creams ($22 at Rizos Curls) and flax seed gels (
+Rizos Curls is a hair product line dedicated to curls of all shapes and sizes and made with natural ingredients, from oils ($25 at Rizos Curls) to shampoos ($20 at Rizos Curls), defining creams ($22 at Rizos Curls) and flaxseed gels (

-$22 $20 at Rizos Curls) inspired by the founder Julissa Prado’s own curly hair journey.
+$22 $20 at Rizos Curls) inspired by founder Julissa Prado’s own curly hair journey.

 Santos

-New York-based sustainable fashion brand Santos is conceptualized and brought to life by Puerto Rican designer, Mónica Santos Gil.
-From structural and chic triangular agave totes ($295 at Santos) to beautiful block colored cropped tops and high-waisted bottoms ($195 at Santos) — all of her line is hand-made and produced using materials from the earth like cactus, lyocell (made from eucalyptus trees) and cotton.
+New York-based sustainable fashion brand Santos is conceptualized and brought to life by Puerto Rican designer Mónica Santos Gil.
+From structural and chic triangular agave totes ($295 at Santos) to beautiful colorblocked cropped tops and high-waisted bottoms ($195 at Santos), all of her line is handmade and produced using materials from the earth like cactus, lyocell (made from eucalyptus trees) and cotton.

 Her sustainable approach extends beyond using biodegradable materials.
 Santos has also partnered with One Tree Planted and plants a tree for every piece sold.
 Of her work, which is inspired by architecture and interiors, the designer says, “I have sought to bring a refreshing and energetic perspective reflecting the traditions of my Puerto Rican upbringing in a new environment to create something unique and personal for me.”